We are compiling information on the situation in Ukraine, including a list of organisations providing advice to stateless people fleeing Ukraine.

 A platform for stateless people with helpful information.

-EU Agency for Asylum is running a survey for people fleeing the war in Ukraine.
-It will help EU+ countries to be better prepared & make tailored services available to stateless people, refugees and asylum seekers.
-The survey is available in English, Russian and Ukrainian. https://tellusyourstorysurvey.eu/index_lp.php
+EU Agency for Asylum is running a survey for people fleeing the war in Ukraine to help design tailored services available to stateless people, refugees and asylum seekers.

 Hungary